Legend tripping

 Legend tripping is a practice in which a usually furtive nocturnal pilgrimage is made to a site which is alleged to have been the scene of some tragic, horrific, and possibly supernatural event or haunting.
-The practice mostly involves the visiting of sites endemic to locations identified in local urban legends, and can serve as a rite of passage.
+The practice involves the visiting of sites endemic to locations identified in local urban legends, and can serve as a rite of passage.
 Legend tripping has been documented most thoroughly to date in the United States.

 Sites for legend trips

 While the stories that attach to the sites of legend tripping vary from place to place, and sometimes contain a kernel of historical truth, there are a number of motifs and recurring themes in the legends and the sites.
 Abandoned buildings, remote bridges, tunnels, caves, rural roads, specific woods or other uninhabited (or semi-uninhabited) areas, and especially cemeteries are frequent sites of legend-tripping pilgrimages.